cxhugh/CS506_Project_Spark/README.md

 ## (Cleaning_Parcel_Data)_Zixin_Ding
 This is how we cleaned up the parcel data(Boston Property Assessment Data), and the process is described in 3.1 of our final report.
 We used the cleaned-up version for most of data analysis and classification model.

+## Permit_Solar.csv and Permit_Solar_Stack_Bar_Chart(Fig5.14) (Zixin Ding)
+See Section 5.3 and Fig 5.14.
+Permit_Solar.csv is produced by filtering in the numbers before kilowatts in comments column of Boston Permits Dataset.